How to Actually Pay for Your Wedding

 Use your credit cards—realistically.

 If you're in the process of saving up for the wedding while you're making deposits to reserve your venue and other vendors, you're likely going to have to use credit cards.
 That shouldn't worry you as long as you're using them correctly (read: paying them off in full in a timely manner).
 Credit cards can actually protect you from fraud and make transactions easier (especially if you're using one of the best credit cards for wedding planning), so we don't suggest avoiding them entirely as long as you've saved up enough, or will have saved up enough to pay them off before interest sets in.
 But one big thing to keep in mind: Don't start your marriage off in debt—it's never a good idea—and don't consider paying for things with money you don't have and won't have for a long time.
 You also shouldn't take out a loan to cover costs.
 "Going into marriage with debt for a one-day party is a huge mistake," Bach says.
 "People start their lives in these huge financial holes and it's just a shame.
 It's smart to create a specific wedding account to put money into and then simply reverse the math to come up with your savings plan."
 Bottom line: Don't spend more than you can afford.

-Think of creative ways to make more cash.
+Think of creative ways to make more cash and save.

 Have you considered selling items you don't need anymore online?
 What about starting an Etsy shop or doing freelance work?
 This can be a great way to supplement your wedding fund.
 Once you have a plan in place to actually pay for your wedding, start a wedding budget.
 It's also worth looking into expensive wedding dates to avoid and checking out some planning advice to get a handle on the whole process.
 Whatever kind of help you need, we've got you completely covered below.
 And let The Knot wedding planning app keep you on track every step of the way.